gdks/gdks.github.io/README.md

 - Built with HTML5 Boilerplate
 - Icons by Font Awesome
 - Typography by Google Fonts
-- Hosted on GitHub Pages

----

 <div align="center">
-  <strong>⚡ Crafted with passion in Edinburgh, Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿</strong>
+  <strong>⚡ Crafted with passion in Edinburgh, Scotland 🏴󠁧󠁢󠁳󠁣��󠁿</strong>
 </div>